-1. Health and social services and all education accounted for 77% of FY17 state total spending of \$12.3 billion.
-Their growth totals 91% of the growth in state total spending from FY06 to FY17.
-In FY17, HSS consumed 45% (\$5.5 billion), with primary and secondary (K-12) education taking 18% (\$2.2 billion) and higher education another 14% (\$1.8 billion).
-All other activities - law, justice and public safety, transportation, unemployment insurance, general government, regulation, etc. - total 23% (\$2.8 billion).

-2. HSS and K-12 spending grew rapidly while all other government spending, the Nevada economy and the wellbeing of Nevadans declined significantly.
-The chart below displays the annual state spending growth by major category in real per-capita terms over the last eleven years.
-Table 1 shows the eleven-year totals: increases in HSS (68%) and K-12 (14%) drove up state total spending (17%), despite significant decreases in higher education (-8%) and all other government spending (-19%).
-Meanwhile, personal income of Nevadans (-10%) and gross state product (-19%) also contracted substantially.

-3. Most importantly, the burden of state spending on Nevada families and businesses, driven by HSS and education, was 30% higher relative to their incomes in FY17 than in FY06.
+- 1. Health and social services and all education accounted for 79% of FY18 state total spending of \$12.8 billion.
+Their growth totals 93% of the growth in state total spending from FY06 to FY18.
+In FY18, HSS consumed 46% (\$5.8 billion), with primary and secondary (K-12) education taking 18% (\$2.3 billion) and higher education another 15% (\$1.9 billion).
+All other activities law, justice and public safety, transportation, unemployment insurance, general government, regulation, etc. total 21% (\$2.7 billion). - 2.
+HSS and K-12 spending grew rapidly while all other government spending, the Nevada economy and the wellbeing of Nevadans declined significantly.
+The chart below displays the annual state spending growth by major category in real per-capita terms over the last twelve years.
+Table 1 shows the twelve-year real per-person growth totals: increases in HSS (70%) and K-12 (24%) drove up state total spending (16%), with higher education total spending growing at the rate of the economy, while all other total state spending declined (-25%; although transportation grew 7%).
+Meanwhile, personal income of Nevadans (-6%) and gross state product (-15%) also contracted significantly. - 3.
+Most importantly, the burden of state spending on Nevada families and businesses, driven by HSS and education, was 24% higher relative to their incomes in FY18 than in FY06.
 The right-hand column of Table 1 shows the growth in spending on each category as compared to incomes of Nevadans.
-The growth in burden from HSS spending was 87%.
-For K-12, it was 33%.
-Higher education saw a 2% increase.
-The total of all other state spending grew 11% slower than incomes.
-These burden figures mean that, besides covering spending increases due to inflation and growth in HSS client and student headcounts, rising HSS and K-12 spending required families and business to pay taxes and fees 30% higher in FY17 than in FY06.
+The growth in burden from HSS spending was 81%.
+For K-12, it was 29%.
+Higher education saw a 6% decrease.
+The total of all other state spending grew 20% slower than incomes.
+These burden figures mean that, besides covering spending increases due to inflation and growth in HSS client and student headcounts, rising HSS and K-12 spending required families and business to pay taxes and fees 24% higher in FY18 than in FY06.